 In the coming years, robots and digital Assistants will take on repetitive tasks.
-It’s important to note that everything cannot be automated, and some things never will.
+It’s important to note that not everything can be automated, and some things never will.
 Specific actions will continue to remain out of the range of automation such as assistance, negotiation, and providing original solutions.
 These are still far too unusual and essential for a robot or digital Assistant to perform successfully.

 We must learn to embrace change.
 The scope of our role as Administrative Professionals will change significantly.
 We need to take this opportunity to take on more strategic and leadership roles, to provide intellectual support to our managers, to become their business partner, and focus on other tasks such as project management and procurement (negotiating contracts).
 We can help our managers learn how to use these new technologies and assist them in conducting change management within their teams.